Specialization of Difference Equations and High Frobenius Powers: The Transformal Henselization

-where $\widetilde{g_{0}\left(y\right)}$ is an algebraic polynomial, all of whose coefficients lie in the maximal ideal, and $\widetilde{g_{1}\left(y\right)}$ is a difference polynomial with no algebraic part, all of whose coefficients lie in the maximal ideal as well.
 If $K$ is transformally Henselian then there exists an integral root $c$ of $g\left(y\right)$ with residue class equal to $-1$ and setting $b=a+hc$ gives the equivalence of (1) and (2).
 If $K$ is merely assumed to be algebraically Henselian, then we can still find $c$ with $vgc>\left(vh\right)^{\sigma}$ by lifting an integral root of the algebraic polynomial of $1+y+\widetilde{g_{0}\left(y\right)}$.
 In this case, setting $b=a+hc$ gives the second part of the assertion. \end{proof}

 We will say that a class $\mathcal{C}$ of models of $\VFA$ is {\em transitive in triplets} if whenever $\left(K_{21},K_{20},K_{10}\right)$ is a triplet of models of $\VFA$, then $K_{20} \in \mathcal{C}$ if and only if $K_{21} \in \mathcal{C}$ and $K_{10} \in \mathcal{C}$ (The word "transitive" is a usually property of binary relations, not unary, but we have in mind here the relation between the valued field and residue field.)